Sam Wiglusz: Ohio

 Wiglusz decided to transfer to play for the Ohio Bobcats.
-On October 8, 2022, Wiglusz has a career performance notching 144 receiving yards and two touchdowns in a win over Akron.
+On October 8, 2022, Wiglusz had a career performance notching 144 receiving yards and two touchdowns in a win over the Akron Zips.
 In week ten of the 2022, Wiglusz hauled in 131 yards and two touchdowns in a victory over the Buffalo Bulls.
 During the 2022 season, Wiglusz notched 73 receptions for 877 yards and 11 touchdowns en route to being named first team all-MAC.
-In week eight of the 2023 season, Wiglusz tallied 155 yards and a touchdown in a win over Western Michigan Broncos.
+In week eight of the 2023 season, Wiglusz tallied 155 yards and a touchdown in a win over the Western Michigan Broncos.
 During the 2023 season, Wiglusz finished the season bringing in 56 receptions for 660 yards and three touchdowns.
 For his performance in the 2023 season, Wiglusz was once again named first team all-MAC.